DaInLab/Strive2/README.md

 # TODO
 Build frequency tables for 2, 4, 8 and 9;
-Finish 3, 8 and 9 as a whole;
+Finish 3, 8 and 9 as a whole.